alipannu12121/icp/intl.en-US/Before ICP Filing/Overview.md

 -   The domain name is valid.
 -   The domain name registrar has been approved by MIIT.
 -   Individual entities must be the owner of the website.
 Organization entities can be the organization, shareholder, senior executive, or the person in charge.
 -   You have completed real-name verification for the domain name.
-For more information about real-name verification for a domain name registered through Alibaba Cloud, see [Real-name verification overview](https://help.aliyun.com/document_detail/35881.html) and [FAQ about real-name verification](https://help.aliyun.com/document_detail/41880.html).
+For more information about real-name verification for a domain name registered through Alibaba Cloud, see [Real-name verification overview](https://help.aliyun.com/document_detail/35881.html) and [FAQ about real-name verification](https://help.aliyun.com/document_detail/41880.html) \(available in Chinese only\).
 If your domain name is not registered through Alibaba Cloud, consult the domain name registrar for more information.
 -   The entity information that you specify in the ICP filing information must be consistent with the real-name verification information of the domain name holder.
 Verify that the following information is consistent: name, certificate type, and certificate number.

-For more information, see [Prepare and check the website domain](reseller.en-US/Before ICP Filing/Prepare and check the website domain.md#).
+For more information, see [Prepare and check the website domain name](reseller.en-US/Before ICP Filing/Prepare and check the website domain name.md#).

 ## Prepare and check the instance {#section_dt4_kl4_t2b .section}